Hans Schimpf: Career

 He entered the German Navy at a young age.
 He had reached the rank of Korvettenkapitän by 1933.
 In 1933, Schimpf came to the notice of Hermann Göring who was looking for new trained personnel for his new agency, the Forschungsamt.
 Schimpf had been acting as a liaison officer between the Reichsmarine Signals intelligence service, B-Dienst and the German Army signals intercept service, the Abwehr cipher bureau.
 At that time, Schimpf was a personal friend of Göring and a Nazi.

 During his time at the Reichswehr cipher bureau, Schimpf was somewhat of a dark horse, who had organized within it a Nazi Party cell, in secret.
-He undertook several trips abroad to link the Abwehr cipher bureau with Italian Armed Forces, e.g. Servizio Informazioni Militare and also set up a small illicit German intercept station on an private estate near Barcelona in Spain.
+He undertook several trips abroad to link the Abwehr cipher bureau with Italian Armed Forces, e.g. Servizio Informazioni Militare and also set up a small illicit German intercept station on a private estate near Barcelona in Spain.
 The intercept station was configured to intercept shipping traffic in the Mediterranean, for the Reichsmarine.
 It also monitored French radio stations in North Africa and southwestern France.

 Schimpf has made a large number of contacts, and leading personalities with fascist organizations in Italy and Spain, which attracted Göring.
 Schimpf was entrusted to start the new agency.
 He selected 8 people, along with Gottfried Schapper, who had the original idea for the FA agency to be the new key people in the unit.
 All were Nazi Party members.
 Schimpf started the new FA agency, in March 1933.

 By 30 June 1934, during the Night of the Long Knives, Schimpf had been promoted to ministerial rank (Ministerialrat), which ensured for himself a position of great power.

 In early 1933, Reinhard Heydrich, the head of the Reich Security Main Office, who was competing with Goering's research office, tried to persuade Schimpf to work for him and Heinrich Himmler and the SS, without the knowledge of Göring, which he refused.
 Instead, Heydrich is supposed to have tried to extort abuse because of his numerous foreign affairs.